Oil spill may spur action on clean energy

 A coalition of 60 votes needed to overcome a filibuster is not yet in sight.
 In the words of Senator Lindsey Graham of South Carolina, a Republican who worked on a climate change bill for months before pronouncing it hopeless, “There’s nowhere near 60 votes to save the polar bear.”

 President Obama has said that the time has come to put a price on carbon dioxide pollution and vowed to find the votes for it this year.
-Reacting to the defeat of a Republican plan to block the Environmental Protection Agency from regulating climate-changing emissions, the president again cited the urgent need to pass clean-energy and climate legislation.
+Reacting to the defeat in the Senate of what amounted to a vote to strip EPA of GHG powers on climate-changing emissions, the president again cited the urgent need to pass clean-energy and climate legislation.

-Behind the scenes, however, his advisers are working on a more modest package of energy-saving measures that stop well short of an effort to cap carbon emissions across all sectors of the economy.
+Behind the scenes, however, his advisers are working on a more modest package, essentially an energy bill well-watered down that stops well short of an effort to cap carbon emissions across all sectors of the economy.

-Senator Harry Reid of Nevada, the Democratic leader, has also signaled that he is open to patching together a series of limited energy measures rather than trying to push through a big climate bill like one sponsored by Senators John Kerry, Democrat of Massachusetts, and Joseph I. Lieberman, independent of Connecticut.
+Senator Harry Reid of Nevada, the Democratic leader, has also signaled that he is open to patching together a series of limited energy measures, as Democrats abandon comprehensive energy bill in Congress, rather than trying to push through a big climate bill like one sponsored by Senators John Kerry, Democrat of Massachusetts, and Joseph I. Lieberman, independent of Connecticut.

 Mr. Reid has asked top committee leaders for ideas on how to structure a package of energy initiatives to bring to the Senate floor in July, a clear sign that he does not believe that the Kerry-Lieberman bill has a chance to pass on its own.
-An aide said Mr. Reid would refine his strategy after meeting with the entire Senate Democratic caucus.
+An aide said Mr. Reid would refine his strategy after meeting with the entire Senate Democratic caucus, as clean energy talks resume among members.
 Mr. Kerry is to deliver a plea for his broad measure at that session, aides said.

 Mr. Graham said that until the causes of the BP oil spill were identified and addressed, he would not vote for any sweeping climate change legislation.
 Instead, he endorsed a bill introduced by Senator Richard G. Lugar, Republican of Indiana, that sets higher fuel economy standards for cars, provides incentives for the development of alternative fuels and imposes stricter efficiency standards on buildings.
 The Lugar proposal includes no cap on carbon emissions but would seek to reduce greenhouse gas pollution through energy-saving steps.